ryogrid/articles/skiplist_en.md

     - Each page has a unique page ID
   - Data for a page is obtained via a component called the page manager, which notifies the page manager when it has finished accessing the page and when it is no longer needed
     - The page manager has an internal buffer in memory (cache area for pages), and individual pages are loaded onto the buffer as needed, but are written to disk if necessary to allocate space for other pages, and so on
-  - Page (Note: different from page in OS memory management mechanism)
+  - Page (Note: this is different from "page" in OS memory management mechanism)
     - Page type
       - Holds the page ID of the corresponding page in a member variable
         - When an instance corresponding to a page A (page ID=>A) exists in memory, it is controlled so that only one instance corresponding to page A exists, and when page A is manipulated in a program, it is accessed by sharing a reference to the same instance.